 - Construct the largest pieces of your garden first.
 If you are using a stacked plant design, plant your trees first, make sure they have a good water source, then plant the progressively smaller plants.
 Ground covers should go in last.

-With summer upon us, now is a good time to start planning your Permaculture garden for fall.
+Summer is a good time to start planning your Permaculture garden for fall.
 Use these guiding principles to get started and you are on your way to a successful, easy to maintain a garden that minimizes the effects of gardening on Nature itself.